-My current project is “Morphologically-informed representations for natural language processing”, or “MorphIRe” for short, for which I received funding from the EU in form of a Marie Skłodowska-Curie Individual Fellowship.
-Previously, I worked in various research projects related to computational historical linguistics supervised by Stefanie Dipper, where I obtained my PhD degree in computational linguistics in 2018.
+Previously, I was assistant professor at the Jönköping AI Lab (JAIL).
+As a postdoc in the CoAStaL NLP group at University of Copenhagen, Denmark, I worked on a project on “morphologically-informed representations for NLP” that received funding from the EU in form of a Marie Skłodowska-Curie Fellowship.
+Before that, I worked on various research projects related to computational historical linguistics at Ruhr-Universität Bochum, Germany, where I also obtained my PhD degree in computational linguistics.